Your job isn’t to make things perfect… we are not here to protect them from reality but to support them as they actually face it.

 Life is busy.
 When children express worries, especially during hectic times of day (e.g., in the carpool line, during dinner prep, 20 minutes after bedtime…), it can be challenging to remain patient with them.
-This often leads parents to make hurried, surface-level, “band-aid” statements in attempt to erase the anxiety.
+This often leads parents to make hurried, surface-level, “band-aid” statements in an attempt to erase the anxiety.

 Resist the urge to try and talk your child out of their worries (e.g., “You’ll be fine.
 There’s nothing to be afraid of.”).
 Not only is this approach unlikely to change how your child is feeling, but it also can have the unintended effect of shutting down further conversation.

 4. Show empathy.

 Often, we jump straight to “problem-solving” for our children, but this isn’t always necessary or even helpful.
 Most likely, what your child needs in the moment is your care and attention.
 By offering them your full focus, reflecting what you’re hearing, and putting yourself in their shoes, you’re letting your child know that their thoughts and feelings matter to you.
 This can be incredibly soothing.